torabian/fireback/README.md

 Backend in Golang - SQL Database - Native Android, Native IOS, Lightweight React web and desktop apps. [ What else a reliable team and product needs? ]

+## Getting started

+Project does not require any specific setup, it's a Golang project.
+You need to install latest version of Golang.

+Clone the repository, then run `make`.
+It's basically compiles go, you can check Make files.

+On VSCode, there is a task called "Reconfig", so you can rename your project, and give the binary a name.

+That's it :)

 ## Watch on youtube

 https://www.youtube.com/watch?v=G2Wjeq7ZmS0